CeamanCollins/pands-weekly-tasks/README.md

 This is a script that prints out a message depending on the day.
 One message for weekdays and another for weekends.

+### Week 6: squareroot.py

+Script that takes a positive floating-point number as input and outputs an approximation of its square root using Newton's approximation method.

 # Setup

 1. Click the green Code button at the top right of this section.